yoshuawuyts/knowledge/books.md

 ## The art of unix programming
 - super neat introduction to _why_ unix programming matters
 - often a bit dry
-- without context sometimes difficult to plough through
+- without context sometimes difficult to plow through
 - essential reading if you do anything with computers
 - probably makes you a better human in the process